 - Once the croissants were formed and arranged on the baking sheet, I whisked together the egg and about half a cup of water to create my egg wash which I strained and added to a spray bottle.
 The croissants were sprayed with the egg wash to prevent the dough from drying during their long rise.
 I recoated them as I felt necessary to keep the croissant from drying out and once more just before baking.

 - The croissants were left to rise for 1 hour.
 You can tell when they’re fully proofed when the croissants are a bit jiggly when you poke them.
 Unfortunately I ran out of time and they were slightly under proofed but they seemed to still be good.
 A full 2 hours proof would have been better.

-- To reduce the browning on top which was severe in Test 1, I moved my croissants to the lower third of the oven.
-Keep in mind that this might be a requirement specific to my oven but do a test batch and see how your oven works for you.
-To ensure they are fully baked they were baked at 390 for 22 minutes.
+- To reduce the browning on top which was severe in Test 1, I moved my croissants to the lower third of the oven and to ensure they are fully baked they were baked at 390 for 22 minutes.

 These were very successful.
 The flavor was good, they did not expand as much in the oven though that may be in part to them being under-proofed.
 Despite the time constraint, they came out quite good and very close to what I would expect from a real bakery.